 This article is part of a larger series on Unified Communications.

-Zoom and Amazon Chime are unified communications solutions that offer audio and video conferencing features.
-Zoom is the more popular option for businesses operating remotely, thanks to its easy-to-use system and full-featured capabilities that you can connect to over 1,000 apps.
-Meanwhile, Amazon Chime is great for businesses looking for a platform offering online chatting as well as simple video conferencing and handling business calls.
+Zoom and Amazon Chime are unified communications (UC) solutions offering audio and video conferencing features.
+Zoom won this head-to-head battle because of its robust free plan, excellent conferencing capabilities, and collaboration features.
+Meanwhile, Amazon Chime is ideal for businesses looking for a platform offering extensive security features and a simple conferencing interface with chat and business call handling.

-Based on our comparison, the best use cases for Zoom vs Amazon Chime are as follows:
+Based on our comparison, the best use cases for Amazon Chime vs Zoom are as follows:

-- Zoom: Better for small to large-sized teams that want a feature-rich platform to facilitate team collaboration
+- Zoom: Better for small to large-sized teams that want an easy-to-use and feature-rich platform for team collaboration

-- Amazon Chime: Better for businesses that want a simple video conferencing platform with no long-term subscription involved
+- Amazon Chime: Better for businesses needing a secure platform with pay-as-you-go pricing

 Up to 1,000